SIMPLE EFFECTIVE LITHIUM ION (LiFePO4) BATTERY MANAGEMENT!

-The EV Power Battery Balancing System has been developed specifically for large format Lithium Iron Phosphate (LFP, LIFEPO4) batteries such as Thunder Sky and Sky Energy (CALB) cells.
+The EV Power Battery Balancing/Monitoring System is designed specifically for large format Lithium Iron Phosphate (LFP, LIFEPO4) batteries such as Thunder Sky (Winston), Sinopoly and Sky Energy (CALB) cells.
 It can also work with other LFP battery brands with minimal modification.

-This system has been in continuous development for several years and has evolved to the point where we can claim it to be one of the most reliable and effective battery management systems available.
+This system was originally invented in Australia and has been in continuous development for several years.
+It has evolved to the point where we can claim it to be one of the most reliable and effective battery management systems available.

 For pricing please check the webstore

-At a minimum a BMS must have the following basic functions:
+A BMS MUST HAVE the following basic functions: